JayTWilliams/GroundStation/Documentation/README.md

 # Documentation timeline
+## Week of 3/29/2024
+### Ham Radio Licenses
+- Teams post was made to gather people interested in taking the exam and getting certified.
+- This is an absolute must for the future of this club.
+- Three books were purchased to study from over the summer.

+### still waiting for terrace to open
+- In this time, this github was created for more focused timelines.

+### new parts
+- Some new parts were ordered due to the failure of the original LNA.
+- We decided to try again with the other LNA, as it has a DC input which is much easier to power with the bias tee that we already have.
+- The bias tee is a purely passive device, so it is less sensitive to heat and should be more resilient to soldering.
+- An N-type connector cable was also purchased so that the LNA does not have to sit directly on the antenna and can be held safely in a foam-padded box.
+- The datasheet for the LNA is in the datasheets folder, named LNA2.pdf

+## Week of 3/22/2024
+### Antenna built
+- The antenna was finished over Spring break, following the newly aquired lab space in 708
+- The specs for the antenna can be found in the Fall23 folder, in the BasicSpecSheet.pdf file.
+- The datasheet promised a very wide frequency range, without supporting graphs, so it was necessary to test with the VNA to find a working frequency range and ideal places with small scattering parameters.
+- The results can be found in the Spring24 folder, titled VNAantennatest.pdf

+### NOAA and other CubeSats reception plans
+- In order to receive the delicate signals from satellites, roof or terrace access is required.
+- For this reason we must wait until after April 1st to take our equipment up to the terrace.
+- In the mean time, some discussion has been done on testing our own transmissions with very small power signals from an arduino.

 ## Semester start - 3/15/2024:
 ### First few weeks of the semester were spent attempting to interface with the SDR:
 - Involved troubleshooting which can be found in the SDRsetupdocs.pdf file, in Spring24.